 - Confectioner's sugar - Sweetens the whipped cream.
 Confectioner's sugar is needed because it's fine enough to melt seamlessly into the cream without adding a grainy texture.

 - Vanilla extract - Adds flavor to the whipped cream.
 Vanilla can be substituted with other extracts to make unique whipped cream flavors, like lemon or maple.

 Making whipped cream is a simple process, but has a few requirements for success.
 Here are my favorite tips.

-- Very cold heavy cream is a must – the colder the better!
-The colder the cream, the more easily it will whip up.
-To take it a step further – chill your bowl and whisk for about 10 minutes in the refrigerator or freezer before you begin.
+- Very cold heavy cream is a must - The colder the cream, the more easily it will whip up.
+To take it a step further - chill your bowl and whisk for about 10 minutes in the refrigerator or freezer before you begin.

-- Use a stand or hand mixer for best results.
-Heavy cream can be whipped by hand with a whisk, but may take longer and you’ll need a bit of arm strength to do so.
+- Use a stand or hand mixer for best results - Heavy cream can be whipped by hand with a whisk, but will take longer and you'll need a bit of arm strength to do so.

-- Look for medium peaks, not stiff peaks.
-Once your cream begins to hold its shape in the bowl, turn your mixer off and lift the whisk out.
-If the tip of the whipped cream mostly holds it shape but eventually droops slightly – this is what you’re looking for.
+- Watch for medium peaks, not stiff peaks - Once your cream begins to hold its shape in the bowl, turn your mixer off and lift the whisk out.
+If the tip of the whipped cream mostly holds it shape but eventually droops slightly - this is what you're looking for.

-- Your cream will quickly go from medium peaks to stiff peaks and then over-mix and separate in just a moment – keep a close eye on your whipped cream.
-Do not walk away while it is mixing!
+- Do not walk away - Your cream will quickly go from medium peaks to stiff peaks and then over-mix and separate in just a moment.
+Keep a close eye on your whipped cream.
+If you're using a stand mixer - do not walk away!

-This homemade whipped cream can be used any time you’d normally reach for Cool Whip or Reddi-Wip.
-If a recipe calls for any of these types of whipped toppings, this whipped cream can be used instead.
+Yes.
+This homemade whipped cream can be used any time you'd normally reach for Cool Whip or Reddi-Wip.
+If a recipe calls for any of these types of whipped toppings, this recipe can be used instead.